jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 - Network Load Balancer: (Ultra-high performance, allows TCP) - Layer 4 (handle with millions of request per second, like gaming situation).
 - Gateway Load Balancer: New AWS ELB used when you need to deploy and manage a fleet of third-party virtual appliances that support GENEVE
 - Classic Load Balancer: (slowly retiring) - Layer 4 and 7

+When configuring the ELB we need to create a `Target Group`, this target group contains the instances that are going to handle the multiple access.

 ---